vizzuhq/vizzu-lib-ext/plugins/marker-dropshadow/README.md

 ## Usage

-To use the plugin, simply add it to your Vizzu instance as a feature and add marker paramters:
+To use the plugin, simply add it to your Vizzu instance as a feature and configure the marker parameters:

 ```javascript